neogeo-mzs/Mezz-Estate-NeoGeo-Audio-Driver/README.md

 * B: Play a jingle using SSG
 * C: Play a jingle using FM (doesn't work correctly)

+## NOTICE
+The z80 code is based on an empty driver made by freem.
+I've personally found it here (http://www.ajworld.net/neogeodev/beginner/)

 ## BUGS
 * FM note on timing is way longer then it should be